 2.6.1.
-TS may purchase AHA Materials from third party distributors subject to the distributor policies regarding payment terms, prices, shipping, and handling.
+TS may purchase AHA Materials from third party distributors subject to the distributor’s policies regarding payment terms, prices, shipping, and handling.

-3. Reviews: The TC may monitor and/or review Training Sites’ performance and compliance with Program Guidelines and AHA curriculum at least once each year through a review of Course records, site visits, written reviews, and course audits.
-TS shall provide the TC with access, as needed, to its facilities and records.
+3.1 Reviews: The TC may monitor and/or review Training Sites’ performance and compliance with Program Guidelines and AHA curriculum at least once each year through a review of course records, site visits, written reviews, and course audits.
+TS shall provide the TC with access, as needed, to its facilities and records pertaining to the courses taught.
+The TC will comply with all facility visitor policies when on premises, including, if applicable, screenings and background checks.
 This shall be in addition to the monitoring of Instructors as a part of their review.

 4. Dispute Resolution:

 4.1.
 Subject to paragraph 4.2 below, TS agrees that any disputes regarding Course curriculum, TS’s compliance with Program Guidelines, or other matters regarding its delivery of AHA ECC training shall be resolved according to the Dispute Resolution Policy set out in the Program Guidelines.

 4.2.
 Notwithstanding the terms of paragraph 4.1, each party to this Agreement shall at all times be entirely free to exercise its rights of termination under Section 10 without regard to whether a dispute exists at the time of such termination which, in the absence of such termination, would be resolved pursuant to Section 4.1, and, if such a dispute should then exist, without any requirement that such dispute be resolved pursuant to Section 4.1.